Red Hand of Ulster: Modern usage

 In modern times the Red Hand sees use by both Irish nationalists and Ulster loyalists, although is more closely associated with the latter, whose murals often centre the symbol as a focal point.
 However it is still one of the few cross-community symbols.
-The Red Hand is present in the coat of arms of five out of the nine of Ulster's counties, namely Antrim, Cavan, Londonderry, Monaghan and Tyrone.
+The Red Hand is present in the coat of arms of four of the nine counties composing Ulster, namely Antrim, Londonderry, Fermanagh and Tyrone.
 It also appears in the Ulster Banner, the official flag of Northern Ireland until 1973. and is used by many other official and non-official organisations throughout the province.

 The Red Hand features in other Irish clan coats of arms including the O'Donnellys, O'Cahans, the McHughs of County Galway and their fellow Connacht kinsmen the Flahertys, Dalys, Melaghlins and Kearneys.
 On the O'Neill and Donnelly coat of arms the motto is Lámh Dhearg Éireann (Red Hand of Ireland).
 The arms of the chiefs of the Scottish Clan MacNeil (of Barra) contain the Red Hand; the clan has traditionally claimed descent from Niall of the Nine Hostages.
 Many other families have used the Red Hand to highlight an Ulster ancestry.
 The head of the Guinness family, the Earl of Iveagh, has three Red Hands on his arms granted as recently as 1891.

 The arms of the Irish Society that carried out the Plantation of Ulster feature the Red Hand.